 What is a Chartered Surveyor?

-The first question to ask is, what exactly is a chartered surveyor?
-Simply, a chartered surveyor is a highly-trained property professional who can provide you with specialist advice on property-related issues.
+A chartered surveyor is a highly-trained property professional who can provide you with specialist advice on property-related issues.
 They value and assess properties to highlight any defects or structural problems that could cause future issues.

-The depth of the investigation depends on the type of survey asked for by the client.
-Any problems identified will be noted and produced to you in a report where you can read through, work out any potential costs and decide whether or not to continue with the purchase.
+The depth of the investigation on a property depends on the type of survey asked for by the client.
+Any problems identified will be noted and produced for you in a report.
+You can then work out any potential costs and decide whether or not to continue with the purchase.

-Don't be afraid to ask your surveyor questions, they will have an in-depth knowledge on common property survey issues.
+Don't be afraid to ask your surveyor questions as they will have in-depth knowledge of common property survey issues.

 What's the Difference Between a Chartered Surveyor and a Surveyor?